piotrantosz/Cyfrowa-szkola/README.md

 Visit website at <http://cyfrowa-szkola.eu>

-VEDIUS branche is avaible at <http://cyfrowa-szkola.net>
+VEDIUS branch is avaible at <http://cyfrowa-szkola.net>

 In the feature, this two branches will be marged into one, main project.